 Session 2 - Showcase of donor-funded civic and community engagement centers

-Four executive directors and senior leaders will share their paths for garnering major gifts and endowments to support their centers.
-This will include time for attendees to ask questions and dig deeper with presenters.
+Four executive directors and senior leaders shared their paths for garnering major gifts and endowments to support their centers.
+This included time for attendees to ask questions and dig deeper with presenters.

 Session 3 - Showcase of donor-funded professorships, programs, and initiatives

-During this second showcase session, participants will hear from campus leaders that have successfully garnered resources for dedicated projects and professorships.
-Time will be allocated to ensure attendees can ask questions and connect directly with presenters.
+During this second showcase session, participants heard from campus leaders that have successfully garnered resources for dedicated projects and professorships.
+Attendees also had time to ask questions and connect directly with presenters.

 • JAG Public Services Fellows Program (Muskingum University)